Agaricus subrufescens: Description

+Similar species

+It resembles some related species, including A. hondensis.

 Distribution and habitat

-Agaricus subrufescens forms fruit bodies singly or in clusters in leaf litter in rich soil, often in domestic habitats.
-Originally described from the northeastern United States and Canada, it has been found growing in California, Hawaii, Great Britain, the Netherlands, Taiwan, Philippines, Iran Australia, and Brazil.
+A. subrufescens forms fruit bodies singly or in clusters in leaf litter in rich soil, often in domestic habitats.
+Originally described from the northeastern U.S. and Canada, it has been found growing in California, Hawaii, Great Britain, the Netherlands, Taiwan, Japan, Philippines, Iran, Australia, Brazil, and Uruguay.

-Uses and safety concerns
+Toxicity

+Preliminary research indicates Agaricus products may have toxic effects on liver function marked by increased serum level of liver enzymes, especially in people with ovarian cancer, and may cause allergic reactions.

+Contrary to concerns about possible hepatotoxicity, multiple peer-reviewed studies suggest that A. subrufescens (A. blazei Murill) exhibits hepatoprotective effects rather than toxicity in both human and animal models.